yippie2020/TTCCQuickStart/README.md

 ### Sample Usage

-`python main.py --account 0 --toon 3 --district tesla`
+`python main.py --account 0 --toon 3`

-The above command will log in using the first account specified in `config.json`, will use the Toon in the bottom-left slot, and will always use Tesla Tundra as the target district.
+The above command will log in using the first account specified in `config.json` and will use the Toon in the bottom-left slot.

 `python main.py --account 2`